What you need to know about the proposal to end the Minneapolis Police Department

 Opponents have said they fear the process, which would normally unfold over several months, is happening too fast.
 The Charter Commission could take a full 150 days to review the proposal, preventing it from getting on the ballot this year.
 If the commission bypasses that deadline, the measure could still go on the 2021 ballot.

-If they want to completely eliminate the police department, council members would need to work with the public to change the charter.
+A: If they want to completely eliminate the Police Department, council members would need to work with the public to change the charter.

 Commissioner Greg Abbott suggested running a two-year pilot program before switching to a wider public safety department.
 Commissioner Al Giraud-Isaacson suggested creating one community safety department and a separate law enforcement department, with a minimum staffing requirement set at roughly half the current level.

-The Charter Commission will hold two virtual, public hearings on the council’s proposal.
+A: The Charter Commission will hold two virtual public hearings on the council’s proposal.

 The first will start at 5 p.m.
 Wednesday.
 The second will start at 6 p.m.
 July 21.
 They can be viewed at Comcast Channel 14 or 799; CenturyLink Channel 8001 or 8501; or at www.minneapolismn.gov/government/city-council-tv/.